JohnRuddy/Rundll-Demo/README.md

 ```

-Recompile it
+*STEP 4:* Recompile it

 `ilasm.exe demo.il /DLL /output=demo.dll`

-Run the code using, a message displaying hello world should appear in a pop up box.
+*STEP 5:*  Run the code using, a message displaying hello world should appear in a pop up box.

 `rundll32 demo.dll Exec`